PokemonAutomation/pokemonautomation.github.io/docs/DiscordIntegration/index.md

 # Discord Integration:

-The Computer-Programs application can integrate with Discord.
+The computer control (CC) application can integrate with Discord.
 These can be useful for various things:

 1. Get notified when a shiny is found.
 2. Get notified when a long-running program is finished or otherwise needs your attention.